openstack/taskflow/doc/source/arguments_and_results.rst

     BitsAndPiecesTask(provides=('b', 'p'))

-or to change structure -- e.g. this instance will make whole tuple accessible to other tasks by name 'bnp':
+or to change structure -- e.g. this instance will make tuple accessible to other tasks by name ``'bnp'``:

 ::